-VOTES is a Verifiable Open Technology Election System.
+VotesTracker+ is a Verifiable Open Technology Election System (a.k.a.
+VOTES).
 The concept was initially discussed during the fall of 2016.
-Since then the idea continued to percolate here and there but due to a lack funding and time, progress has been slow with long periods of hibernation.
+Since then the idea continued to percolate here and there but due to a lack funding and time, progress was slow with long periods of hibernation.
 Regardless, many thanks to the very knowledgable people at MIT and other institutions and private companies who freely offered their time and knowledge regarding election science and technology.

-However, with the recent 2020 US election there was a great increase in the lack of trust of the election process itself with many claims and counter claims.
-And though facts are facts and alternate facts are not, a democratic election needs to be not only free and clear of fraud and inaccuracies in truth, it also needs to have the appearance of being free and clear of fraud and with the transparent and easy proof of being such.
+With the recent 2020 US election there was a great increase in the lack of trust of the election process itself with many claims and counter claims.
+And though facts are facts and alternate facts are not, a democratic election needs to be truly trustworthy and not just have an appearance of being so.
 Thus the VOTES project.

 We are looking for peer reviews in the technical, political, legal, and UX space.
 We are also looking for volunteer software developers.
 If interested, please reach out – see Contacts.
 Thanks!